 Furthermore, SaaS enterprises cannot use this B2B pricing model because the benefits of the product/service already outweigh the cost of production.

-Competitive pricing strategy is a pricing strategy where a company sets its prices based on the prices of its competitors.
+A corporation that uses a competitive pricing strategy bases its pricing decisions on those of its rivals.
 This strategy is often used in industries where there is intense competition and prices are similar across different companies.
 The goal of using this strategy is to remain competitive in the market and to attract customers by offering prices that are comparable or lower than those of the competition.

 This B2B pricing method is frequently used, and in most situations, it is quite accurate, to assess how competitively priced a product is in comparison to its rivals.